Denis Glushakov

-Denis Borisovich Glushakov (Дени́с Бори́сович Глушако́в; born 27 January 1987) is a Russian international footballer who plays for Pari NN and the Russian national team as a defensive midfielder and box-to-box midfielder.
+Denis Borisovich Glushakov (Дени́с Бори́сович Глушако́в; born 27 January 1987) is a Russian former international footballer who played as a defensive midfielder and box-to-box midfielder.

 Career

 Club

 From 2005 to 2013, Glushakov played for Lokomotiv Moscow.

 He then joined Spartak Moscow, of which he ultimately became Captain.
 He was a key figure in its 2016-17 victory in the Russian Premier League, assisting and scoring a number of crucial goals.
 On 19 June 2019, Glushakov was released from his Spartak contract by mutual consent.
 This was after a controversy, during which fans accused him of supporting the removal of manager Massimo Carrera, who was the first Spartak manager to win the Russian Premier League in over a decade.

 On 29 June 2019, Glushakov signed a one-year contract, with the option of a second, with Akhmat Grozny.
 On 4 August 2020, Glushakov announced that he left Akhmat.

 On 1 October 2020, he signed with Khimki.
 On 8 July 2021, he extended his contract the end of the 2023–24 season, and he remained a key figure in the squad On 10 January 2023, Glushakov's contract with Khimki was terminated by mutual consent.

 On 10 February 2023, Glushakov signed with Russian Premier League club Pari NN until the end of the season, with an option to extend.
+He left Pari at the end of the season.

+On 20 September 2023, Glushakov joined Spartak Kostroma in the third-tier Russian Second League.
+He left Spartak Kostroma by mutual consent on 30 January 2024.

+On 26 February 2024, Glushakov signed for Armenian Premier League club Urartu.
+On 26 May 2024, Urartu announced that Glushakov had left the club at the end of his contract.

+On 27 June 2024, Glushakov returned to Khimki.
+Glushakov left Khimki on 1 February 2025.

+Glushakov announced his retirement from playing in September 2025.